judsonlmoore/judsonlmoore.com/_posts/product-management/2020-03-14-ultimate-reading-list-for-product-managers.md

 ## Articles

-Some articles have been of particular value to me in shaping my way of thinking as a product manager.
-For an uptodate look at what I am reading most recently, check out my [Pocket App RSS feed](https://getpocket.com/users/judsonlmoore/feed/all).
-Note that this feed contains all my saved articles, which also include travel-related things I am reading for trips I am planning ( I travel a lot).
+Some articles have been of particular value to me in shaping my way of thinking like a product manager.
+For an up to date look at what I am reading most recently, check out my [Pocket App RSS feed](https://getpocket.com/users/judsonlmoore/feed/all).
+Note that this feed contains all my saved articles, which include travel-related things I am reading for trips I am planning ( I travel a lot).

 {% for item in site.data.ultimate-reading-list-for-product-managers.articles %}
 <p><a href="{{ item.url }}" target="_blank">{{ item.title }}</a></p>